profile/invprofcheck

 Usage Details and Discussion

 invprofcheck provides a way of checking how well an ICC profile inverse transform inverts the forward transform.
 For devices with more than 4 channels, a total ink limit is assumed, and (if no -l parameter is given) a reasonable number is deduced from the reverse table.
 A grid of device values is created, and the transform from PCS->device, and then device->PCS is computed in L*a*b* space.
 The average, maximum and RMS error delta E values are computed and displayed in the chosen delta E metric.
-A VRML plot of the error vectors can be created. invprofcheck tries to only test in-gamut color values.
+A X3DOM plot of the error vectors can be created. invprofcheck tries to only test in-gamut color values.
 Note that because it scans a device grid, for a CMYK device, the density of test points will be progressively higher in the dark regions, and the average and RMS values will be distorted by the denser sampling.

 The -l flag allows setting a total ink limit (TAC) for printing devices.
 If a device has a total ink limit, and hasn't been characterised with device values above this limit, then plotting the gamut in these areas will almost certainly be misleading.
+The ink limit will be in final calibrated device values if the profile includes calibration information.

 The default device grid is relativy low, and 11 (ie. 11 x 11 x 11 for an RGB device, 11 x 11 x 11 x 11 for a CMYK device etc.).